Optimizely warehouse native experimentation vs. Amplitude, Statsig, and Eppo

 Event-based pricing adds up fast

+Amplitude uses event-based pricing, which can become expensive quickly.
 A typical e-commerce site tracking onboarding steps and cart abandonment can hit 50,000 monthly events with just 2,000 users.
+As you scale, you pay for events you set up but no longer use.

+More importantly, Amplitude locks your data into its system.
 Want to connect experiment results to customer lifetime value data sitting in your warehouse?
-You'll need reverse ETL tools and a lot of engineering time to make it work.
+You'll need reverse ETL and engineering time to make it work.

 The gap